Strolling, stargazing and stunning views.

 With official gold-tier recognition by the International Dark Sky Association, Northumberland is one of the best places in England for stargazing.

-So, with stunning walks around Hadrian’s Wall and an immaculate, cosy bunkhouse as a base, we’ve compiled an itinerary that also includes an evening spent at Kielder’s Observatory for an out-of-this-world adventure.
+So, with stunning walks around Hadrian’s Wall, we’ve compiled an itinerary that also includes an evening spent at Kielder’s Observatory for an out-of-this-world adventure.

 In a nutshell:

 - Feel invigorated having walked through some fine scenic and historic landscape including following a section of Hadrian’s Wall.

 - Be amazed at the wonder of the dark skies at Kielder’s Observatory.

 - Tuck in to some great tasting food prepared for you.

 Northumberland Dark Sky Reserve

 Northumberland is fantastic for exploring, both during the day time and at night.
 The National Park is the 3rd largest protected Dark Sky reserve in the world.

 In the heart of the stunning Kielder Forest is the observatory which makes it a perfect place to watch in wonder as the magic of our dark sky comes into view.